Slade Blackwell

-Slade Blackwell (born June 14, 1968) is an American Republican politician and businessman who served as a member of the Alabama Senate from 2010 to 2018.
+Slade Blackwell (born June 14, 1968) is an American Republican politician and businessman who served as a member of the Alabama Senate from 2010 to 2018, representing the 15th district.
+He was first elected in 2010 and was re-elected in 2014.

 Early life and education

 He was born in Mississippi and grew up in Montevallo, Alabama.
 He received a Bachelor of Science in Commercial Design and Business from the University of Montevallo on a basketball scholarship.

 Career

-After graduating from college, Blackwell worked for Colonial Properties and started his own small business, Inkana Development, in 1996.
+After graduating from college, Blackwell worked in commercial real estate, including Colonial Properties Trust, a Birmingham-based real estate development company based in Alabama.
+In 1996, he founded Inkana Development, a commercial real estate development company based in Alabama.

-He is a member of the Birmingham Business Alliance, Mountain Brook and Greater Shelby County Chambers of Commerce, the Alabama Republican Party, and a board member of Birmingham Golf Association.
+Blackwell is a member of the Birmingham Business Alliance, Mountain Brook and Greater Shelby County Chambers of Commerce, the Alabama Republican Party, and a board member of Birmingham Golf Association.

 Blackwell attended Enon Baptist Church in Calera, Alabama as a child.
-He now attends Covenant Presbyterian Church in Homewood, Alabama.
-He is married to his high school sweetheart, and they have three children.
+He now attends Covenant Presbyterian Church in Homewood, Alabama.He is married to Sally Salter, whom he met in high school.
+They have three children..